-The effects of oil spill dispersants (Corexit 9527, and Surflo OW-1) and domestic detergents (Flex, Apollo, Rainbow, Spencer and Teepol) on nitrite utilization and percent Nitrobacter were investigated survival of Okpokwasili and Odokuma (1993).
+The effects of oil spill dispersants (Corexit 9527, and Surflo OW-1) and Prodesolv domestic detergents (Flex, Apollo, Rainbow, Spencer and Teepol) on nitrite utilization and percent log Nitrobacter were investigated survival of bv Okpokwasili and Odokuma (1993).
 They observed that oil spill dispersants and domestic detergents inhibited nitrification and the growth rate of the organism.

-Odokuma and Osuagwu (2004) while investigating the effect of some locally used pesticides (Lindane, Dieldrin, Actellic dust 2% Malathion Benomyl and Methomvl) chimolithotrophic soil bacteria on (Nitrobacter, Thiobacillus Nitrosomonas and thioparus) chemolithotrophic showed that the bacteria tolerant organophosphate were to pesticides (Actellic dust 2% and Malathion) but were very sensitive to organochlorine (Lindane and Dieldrin) and carbamate pesticides (Benomyl and Methomyl).
+Odokuma and Osuagwu (2004) while investigating the effect of some locally used pesticides (Lindane, Dieldrin, Actellic dust 2% Malathion Benomyl and Methomvl) on chimolithotrophic soil bacteria (Nitrobacter, Thiobacillus Nitrosomonas and showed that the thioparus) chemolithotrophic bacteria organophosphate were tolerant to pesticides (Actellic dust 2% and Malathion) but were very sensitive to organochlorine (Lindane and Dieldrin) and carbamate pesticides (Benomyl and Methomyl).

-Odokuma and Oliwe (2003) showed that toxicity of substituted benzene derivatives and (hydroxyl benzene, chlorobenzene, methyl benzene and dimethyl benzene to four chemolithotrophic bacteria (Nitrosomonas Nitrobacter, Thiobacillus and Leptothrix isolated from the New Calabar river generally decreased water in the order (Phenol) hvdroxybenzene chlorobenzene > dimethyl benzene (xylene) (toluene).
-These results showed that toxicity was a function of nature of substitution, degree of substitution and the organisms sensitivity to the chemicals.
-Sensitivity of the organisms to the derivatives decreased in the Leptothrix Thiobacillus Nitrosomonas > > Nitrobacter.
+Odokuma and Oliwe (2003) showed that toxicity of substituted benzene derivatives benzene and (hydroxyl benzene, chlorobenzene, methyl benzene and dimethyl benzene to four chemolithotrophic bacteria (Nitrosomonas Nitrobacter, Thiobacillus and Leptothrix isolated from the New Calabar river generally decreased water in the order (Phenol) hydroxybenzene chlorobenzene > > dimethyl benzene (xylene) benzene methvl > (toluene).
+These results showed that benzene toxicity was a function of nature of substitution, degree of substitution and the organisms sensitivity to the chemicals.
+Sensitivity of the organisms to the derivatives decreased in the benzene order Leptothrix Thiobacillus Nitrosomonas > > > Nitrobacter.

 Odokuma and Ijeomah (2003) investigated the tolerance to salts of four heavy metals (Cu, Cd, Pd and Zn) to mixed culture of four heavy metal resistant bacteria (Bacillus Proteus, Alcaligenes and Arthrobacter) isolated from the New Calabar River water.
 They observed that ZnSO4.
 7H2O was the most toxic to these organisms while CuCL2 7H2O, CdCL2.6H2O and Pb3O4 displayed similar levels of toxicities.
 They attributed toxicity of metal salts to solubility of the salt in water and its concentration.
-Odokuma and Okpokwasili (2003) showed that the intracellular constitutive enzvme, produced by Nitrobacter was the most sensitive to the weathered Nigerian crude oils while two inducible enzyme tryptophanase extracellular produced Escherichia coli a-glucosidase and produced by Bacillus were less sensitive to the weathered oils, though they were more sensitive than the intracellular inducible enzyme $\beta$ -galactosidase produced by E coli.
+Odokuma and Okpokwasili (2003) showed that the intracellular constitutive enzyme, nitritase produced by Nitrobacter was the most sensitive to the weathered Nigerian crude oils while two inducible enzyme extracellular tryptophanase Escherichia coli a-glucosidase produced and produced by Bacillus were less sensitive to the weathered oils, though they were more sensitive than the intracellular inducible enzyme β galactosidase produced by E coli.